jonatmudd/Intsy/README.md

 Please see "Intsy_GettingStarted.pdf" for details instructions on how to set up the Intsy system.
 Assembly time is typically about 2-4 hrs.
 Total cost is about $1400 for the 32 channel system and about $2300 for the 64 channel system.
 That means in just half a day you can build your very own high-quality, low-cost, portable bioamplifier system!

-Feedback and suggestions are warmly welcomed!
+All feedback and suggestions are warmly welcomed.

 <p align="center">
   <img src="SystemOverview_v1_300dpi.png" width="350"/>